pallets-eco/flask-sqlalchemy/docs/models.rst

 -   Some parts that are required in SQLAlchemy are optional in Flask-SQLAlchemy.
 For instance the table name is automatically set for you unless overridden.
 It's derived from the class name converted to lowercase and with “CamelCase” converted to “camel_case”.
+To override the table name, set the `__tablename__` class attribute.

 Simple Example
 --------------